D3Ext/go-recon/README.md

   <a href="#tools">Tools</a> •
   <a href="#installation">Installation</a> •
   <a href="#usage">Usage</a> •
-  <a href="#contributing">Contributing</a> •
+  <a href="#contributing">Contributing</a>
 </p>

 # Introduction

-This project started over a year ago as a simple script to find subdomains using SSL certs transparency and other APIs, then I decided to implement a bunch of functions to enumerate more things but it was really slow and wasn't stable so I decided to split up the project for the different tasks into multiple tools, this time in Golang and much fast.
+This project started over a year ago as a simple Python script to find subdomains using SSL certs transparency and other APIs, then I decided to implement a bunch of functions to enumerate more things but it was really slow and wasn't stable so I decided to split up the project for the different tasks into multiple tools, this time in Golang and much fast.
 Moreover, I decided to develop this project to learn how to use concurrency and channels.

 This toolkit provides tools for different purposes while performing external recon.
 Most functions are also available and can be used through the official package API for your own tools.